cobilab/HumanGenome/README.md

 </div>
 <br>

 <p align="justify">The base line of 2 bits per symbol is used to calculate the (data compression) Factor.
 The Run1.sh and Run4.sh ran in a Laptop computer running Linux with 11th Gen Intel® Core™ i5-1135G7 @ 2.40GHz × 8, 8 GB of RAM, and an SSD disk of 512 GB.
 The remaining computations ran in a Laptop computer running Linux with Intel® Core™ i7-8650U CPU @ 1.90GHz × 8, 16 GB RAM, and an SSD of 512 GB.
-The ranking is given by the lowest number of bytes (Kolmogorov complexity approximation).
-Decompression is approximately symmetric.</p>
+The ranking is given by the lowest number of bytes (Kolmogorov complexity approximation).</p>

 ### Data compression tools ###